Birth Injury Attorneys In Phoenix

 Helping Birth Injury Victims Seek Justice

-Contact our office in Phoenix today and schedule a Free consultation.
+Contact our office in Phoenix today and schedule a free consultation.
 You can reach us online or by calling 602-910-6779.
 If your child’s birth injury is the result of medical negligence, our lawyers never hesitate to take strong and effective legal action.

 Holding Doctors Accountable For Their Mistakes

-Birth injuries may result from a broad range of negligent acts by doctors and other healthcare providers, including:
+Birth injuries may result from a broad range of negligent acts by doctors and other health care providers, including: